 Blog 96.
-Parenting: Did you know that self-harm is often rooted in absent fathers – especially when a child is between 3-6 years of age?
+Parenting: Did you know that self-harm is often rooted in emotionally or physically absent fathers or fathers who are critical and demanding– especially when a child is between 3-6 years of age?

 (If you find this informative helpful, then please find the donate options at the end of this blog in order to ensure this website’s future.
 Thank you.)

 As seen from the information and shocking statistics provided in Blog 94, it’s becoming more and more apparent that fathers have a very important role to play in the lives of their children.
 This was certainly true throughout my years of client and relationship observation.

 This role is often not always recognised or fully understood – that fathers have an important role to play in the emotional development of their children and especially when they are aged around 3-6.
 Although more prevalent in daughters than in sons, if fathers are absent, especially during this stage, then it could lead to all sorts of repercussions like self-harm or self-destructive behaviours.